isomerpages/mlaw-corp/news/speeches/_posts/2025-03-26-post-Welcome Address by 2M Edwin Tong SC at the Access to Justice Symposium 2025.md

 {:start="19"}
 19. LAB has also used technology to improve access to legal resources:

-</p><p style="margin-left: 40px">(1) In 2020, we launched the LAB chatbot, iLAB, which provides customised legal information on simple topics we come across everyday, such as divorce, employment issues, and family violence in a simple, easy to understand manner. iLAB is also able to generate simple legal documents.
+<p style="margin-left: 40px">(1) In 2020, we launched the LAB chatbot, iLAB, which provides customised legal information on simple topics we come across everyday, such as divorce, employment issues, and family violence in a simple, easy to understand manner. iLAB is also able to generate simple legal documents.</p>

-</p><p style="margin-left: 40px">(2) In 2022, we took one step further in matrimonial proceedings by launching the Divorce Assets Informative Division Estimator (Divorce AIDE).
+<p style="margin-left: 40px">(2) In 2022, we took one step further in matrimonial proceedings by launching the Divorce Assets Informative Division Estimator (Divorce AIDE).
 It uses an algorithm to estimate the share of matrimonial assets that each party can potentially receive, post-divorce.
 What this does is to help parties have a clear framework upfront, have an idea as to what that division might look like before they even enter into court.
-In most cases, once you have a framework like this that is reliable, you might decide you might not need to invoke the court process, which sometimes can be lengthy, and in the context of family and divorce proceedings, sometimes also very acrimonious.
+In most cases, once you have a framework like this that is reliable, you might decide you might not need to invoke the court process, which sometimes can be lengthy, and in the context of family and divorce proceedings, sometimes also very acrimonious.</p>

 {:start="20"}
 20. My Ministry also works closely with the Judiciary as well as other agencies, to ensure that legal processes are kept simple and efficient.
 Sometimes, we as lawyers, underestimate the extent to which legal jargon, documentation, hurdles such as form filling, which we take for granted, can really be a barrier to access.
 It can also be intimidating, so we try to lower the procedural hurdles as much as possible, and make the process as friendly and as accessible as possible.